MIC-DKFZ/AVID/README.rst

 Please have in mind that python/scripts has to be in PATH!

 ## Get the tools (for the AVID actions)
+REMARK: This tools feature is currently only supported for Windows systems.
+        For Linux and MacOS you have to build the tools directly on your machine.

 You have two choices:
 1. "install" the tools.
 This means that you will get copies to the tools, but it is not connected to any versioning of the version control system the tools